-Family law professionals recognize that separation and divorce is difficult for the most secure and well-adjusted child.
+Family law professionals recognize that separation and divorce is difficult for even the most secure and well-adjusted child.
 They also note that every family is different and children’s reactions vary greatly.
 Reactions are influenced by age, developmental stage, maturity level, personality, available support from friends, family and the community, and the particular dynamics of the separation or divorce.
-Younger children may react differently than older children, boys may react differently than girls, and one child may react with sadness or anger while another might be relieved.
+Younger children may react differently than older children and one child may react with sadness or anger while another might be relieved.

 Reactions also vary over time.
 Sometimes a child can’t accept that the separation or divorce is real or permanent and believe that their parents will have to get back together.
 After a while they may realize this is not likely to happen and may become angry.
 They might be afraid that they did something to cause the break-up.
 They might blame one parent more than the other.
 And they might be afraid that one or both parents will stop loving them, just like they stopped loving each other.
 They might feel sad or depressed and all alone.